-We will look at different scenarios and explain the best PPC strategy to suit.
+We will look at different scenarios and explain the best PPC bidding strategy to suit.

-If you’re using AdWords to drive physical visits to a store, or even just have local campaigns, then location bid adjustments are something you should be using within your bidding strategy.
+If you’re using Google Ads to drive physical visits to a store, or even just have local campaigns, then location bid adjustments are something you should be using within your bidding strategy.

 If customers in a particular location are especially valuable to you then you can ensure you have maximum visability in that location by increasing your bids for ads shown to users in those areas.
 For example, if you are a suit tailor that covered the whole of London by doing home visits, but your store was located on Savile Row, you could increase your bids for all users within a 5 mile radius to Savile Row as they are most likely to visit your physical store.